ugtrain/ugtrain/examples/README.md

 ## General Settings

-### [ define MacroName LineSubstitute ]
+### [ game_binpath GameBinaryPath ]

-Ugtrain has single-line macro support.
-This means that lines containing only the MacroName get replaced by the LineSubstitute during parsing.
-This is especially useful for repetitive checks.
+The absolute game binary path is used for dynamic memory discovery as well as adaption.
+It is optional and must end with the GameProcessName.
+Without this the AbsGamePath is assumed.
+This is only important if the GameProcessCall is configured.

 ### [ dynmemfile AbsoluteFilePath ]